Fact-Augmented Lookahead Planning for LLM Agents: METHOD: LLM AGENT WITH ATOMIC FACT AUGMENTATION AND LOOKAHEAD PLANNING

-\section{Method: LLM Agent with Atomic Fact Augmentation and Lookahead Planning}
+\section{METHOD: LLM AGENT WITH ATOMIC FACT AUGMENTATION AND LOOKAHEAD PLANNING}

 Our proposed agent, the LLM-based World Model Planning Agent (LWM-Planner), enhances its decision-making capabilities through a synergistic combination of online atomic fact learning and LLM-driven lookahead search.
 The overarching goal is to enable the agent to learn from its interactive experiences entirely in-context, without any updates to the underlying LLM weights, and to leverage this learned knowledge to improve its planning and achieve more optimal behavior.
 The agent's architecture and operation can be understood through two main interacting processes: the dynamic management of atomic facts and the lookahead planning mechanism that utilizes these facts.
 A high-level summary of the agent's operational cycle is provided in Algorithm~\ref{alg:lwm_planner_main_loop_alg2e}, detailed in \Cref{ssec:algorithm_summary_revised_detailed}.
-The overarching goal is to enable the agent to learn from its interactive experiences entirely in-context and to employ the lookahead planning mechanism that utilizes these facts to approximate optimal actions (minimizing $\epsilon_{\mathrm{plan}}$ via an accurate implicit model, thereby reducing $\delta_{\mathrm{model}}$).
+The overarching goal is to enable the agent to learn from its interactive experiences entirely in-context and to employ the lookahead planning mechanism that utilizes these facts to approximate strong actions (improving $\epsilon_{\mathrm{plan}}$ via better rollouts), while fact-conditioning targets lower one-step error (proxy $\delta_{\mathrm{model}}$).

 The LWM-Planner maintains a concise representation of its world understanding and recent interactions.
 Core to its state are a short-term \textbf{interaction history} (`history`), which is a deque of recent observation-action pairs, and a longer-term, distilled knowledge base in the form of an \textbf{atomic fact set} (`facts`).
 These facts serve as the cornerstone of the agent's learned abstraction; they are intended to capture the most salient, value-relevant aspects of the environment discovered through experience.
 The set is therefore composed of textual statements (e.g., ``object X is on table Y,'' ``door Z is locked'') that are crucial for task completion.
 These, along with an environment description and a list of allowed actions, provide the necessary context for the LLM components.